Alcohol Rehab Treatment Center in Atlanta, GA

 |Stage five||One to six months||Increased anxiety and sleep problems|

 Quitting alcohol cold turkey without medical oversight is very dangerous.
 This is because alcohol withdrawal symptoms can range in severity and may be fatal in some cases.
 Symptoms can escalate quickly, and symptoms like hallucinations can make you unable to seek help when you need it.
 For this reason, it is important to never quit drinking cold turkey.
 Instead, seek medical advice from your doctor when you decide to cut back on your drinking.
 Your doctor may recommend an alcohol detox program for you to safely be weaned off alcohol.

 In an alcohol detox program, you are admitted to a facility and gently eased off alcohol while under around-the-clock care from doctors and nurses.
 As the alcohol leaves your body, the medical team will continuously monitor you to make sure that withdrawal symptoms are under control.
 If symptoms arise, they can be treated as medically necessary to give you the safest and most comfortable withdrawal possible.

 Medical detox is only the first step in alcohol addiction recovery.
 While detox can cleanse your body of alcohol, it is easy to lapse back into drinking unless you undergo a rehab program.
 In rehab, you learn to explore why you began to rely on alcohol, and you begin developing safer coping mechanisms and skills for avoiding alcohol in the future.
 Many different rehab options are available, including:

-- Inpatient rehab: In this program, you live onsite at the rehab facility and are able to focus on rehab without outside distractions like work or school.
+- Residential rehab: In this program, you live onsite at the rehab facility and are able to focus on rehab without outside distractions like work or school.